IBMStreams/streamsx.tutorial.teda/docs/1.0.2/Module-7/index.markdown

 The LookupCache operator must be configured with an SPL type that represents the value in the lookup data.
 Remember, that the lookup data is organized as a map with a key and a value.
 The value typically consists of multiple attributes.

 You define this tuple type as a static SPL type in the TypesCustom composite.
-Open the **teda.demoapp /Resources/demoapp.streams.custom/TypesCustom.spl** file in the teda.demoapp project and add the type definition for **ImsiLookupTableType**:
+Open the **teda.demoapp/Resources/demoapp.streams.custom/TypesCustom.spl** file in the teda.demoapp project and add the type definition for **ImsiLookupTableType**:

     static ImsiLookupTableType = tuple<
         int64 customerID,